Changing your contraception: how to switch methods

 What's the lowdown?

-• The safest way to change your contraception is under the guidance of a medical professional – your healthcare provider should be happy to answer any questions or address any concerns you may have
+The safest way to change your contraception is under the guidance of a medical professional – your healthcare professional should be happy to answer any questions or address any concerns you may have

-• When switching to any new method some side effects may occur – taking care of yourself with light exercise, healthy eating and pain relievers may help to alleviate some of these symptoms
+When switching to any new method some side effects may occur – these often settle within 3-6 months

 Using contraception can be like a long-term relationship; with so many different options, it’s only natural to be curious about what else might be out there.
-There is a wide array of available methods designed to meet the needs of different women.
+There is a wide range of methods designed to meet the needs of different women.

-Every woman is different and just because your contraception may be working doesn’t necessarily mean it’s working for you.
+Every woman is individual and just because your contraception may be working, this doesn’t mean it’s working for you.

 Why should you change contraception?